specialopssecurity/specialopssecurity.github.io/contact.md

 permalink: /contact/
 ---

-After the 2020 pandemic, it seemed silly to continue paying rent on an office so we've gone virtual.
+After the 2020 pandemic, it seemed silly to continue paying rent on our beautiful [Newport Beach office](/assets/img/newport.jpg) so we've gone virtual.
 Our assessment team is located within the continental United States and has worked on previous engagements across five continents and 27 countries.

 ## 📧 Email